func25/rescacher/README.md

 `go get github.com/func25/rescacher`

 ## How to use

+### Sample
+You can get an sample from `cacher_test.go`, basically it will cache next 50 results into database and retrieve each result in 1 second over time.

 ### IGen
 First, we want to know how to generate the result and the current "result id" of the api right now by using an object implement IGen interface: